The Celebrated Bengal Slices

 23rd August, 2010: Posted by glpease in Editorial

 When I was a young pipester, a relative newcomer to the fold, I was always deeply intrigued by The Celebrated Bengal Slices.
 There just wasn’t anything else quite like it.
-The rich, wonderful tobacco, served in those beautiful little black, red and gold tins had the deep Latakia flavours that I loved, and a beautiful pressed virginia sweetness, and exotic oriental spice, all harmoniously joined together and augmented with a delightfully subtle, artfully and precisely applied floral note.
-(To be clear, this is NOT the aromatic version, which was, even to my inexperienced mind back then, an abomination against all things sacred.)
-Legend has it that this was Balkan Sobranie in cake form, and I’m not going to dispute that.
-In fact, everything that I’ve learned about this blend in recent years has provided more credence to the claim.
+The rich, wonderful tobacco, served in their elegant little black, red and gold tins had the deep Latakia flavours that I loved, along with a beautiful pressed virginia sweetness and exotic oriental spice, all harmoniously joined together and augmented with a delightfully subtle, artfully and precisely applied floral note.
+(To be clear, this is not the aromatic version, which was, even to my inexperienced mind back then, an abomination against all things sacred.)
+Legend has it that this was Balkan Sobranie, pressed into cake form and thickly sliced.
+Given the credibility of the fellow who originally told me the story, I’ve no reason to question this.
+In fact, everything that I’ve learned about this blend through the years has provided more credence to the claim.
 Read more…»

 Giving Marty the Spotlight